esy/esy/docs/how-it-works.md

 Modules of interest:

-- `esy/Package`
+- `esy/Plan`
-- `esy/Sandbox`
+- `esy/BuildManifest`

 ### Produce Task Graph

-This step consumes a `Package.t` graph and produces a `Task.t` graph.
+This step consumes a `BuildManifest.t` structures and produces a `Plan.Task.t` structures.

-The resulted graph is topologically isomorphic to the original `Package.t` graph but contains much more information about the build process for each of the packages in a sandbox:
+The resulted graph is topologically isomorphic to the original `Solution.Package.t` graph but contains much more information about the build process for each of the packages in a sandbox:

 - A list of ready to execute commands
 - An environment which is needed to execute build commands

 Modules of interest:

-- `esy/Package`
-- `esy/Task`
+- `esy/Plan`

 ### Build Task Graph